Joining the Boulder Rifle Club

-Note that the dues were increased in 2018 and include an increase in annual dues to $250 and the initiation fee for new members to $1000.
+Current annual dues for adult members is $250 and the one-time initiation fee for new members is $1000.

 Please be aware that the Boulder Rifle Club is a 100% NRA club.
 That means that every member in the BRC must also be a NRA member.
 While we do not agree with every action that the NRA has taken or opinion that the NRA has expressed, the NRA is the largest firearm safety training organization in the US and perhaps the world.
 We feel that the work that the NRA does to support safety training for the shooting sports outweighs whatever controversies they bring with them.
 You may feel differently.

 Unfortunately the membership waiting list is quite long and it may be eight years or more before anyone added to the list at this time becomes eligible for adult membership.
 We do not like this situation any more than you do but we are simply unable to satisfy demand for range use by all of the shooters along the Front Range.